 Unlike a line of credit, you can't make multiple draws against your personal loan.
 If you want to borrow more than your original loan amount, you'll need to apply for a new loan.

 Many personal loan lenders charge an origination fee, which may be around 1% to 8% of the loan depending on the lender, loan amount and your credit.
-For example, Upgrade offers a personal loan in addition to the Upgrade Card, but its personal loan has 2.8% to 8% origination fee.
+For example, Upgrade offers a personal loan in addition to the Upgrade Visa® Card with Cash Rewards, but its personal loan has 2.8% to 8% origination fee.

 Late payment fees are also common on personal loans.
 You might also be subject to a fee if you want to pay off your loan early, but many lenders don't charge a prepayment penalty.

-The Upgrade Card could be a better option than a personal loan if you need to finance a series of purchases or aren't sure exactly how much money you'll need.
+The Upgrade Visa® Card with Cash Rewards could be a better option than a personal loan if you need to finance a series of purchases or aren't sure exactly how much money you'll need.

 For example, if you're financing a home renovation project and plan to make payments as your work progresses, you don't necessarily want to borrow and pay interest on all the money upfront.
-Instead, using the Upgrade Card to borrow as you go could decrease your costs.
+Instead, using the Upgrade Visa® Card with Cash Rewards to borrow as you go could decrease your costs.

-Because it doesn't charge any fees, the Upgrade Card could also offer savings compared with some personal loans or other lines of credit.
+Because it doesn't charge any fees, the Upgrade Visa® Card with Cash Rewards could also offer savings compared with some personal loans or other lines of credit.
 However, figuring out which is best is going to depend on each lender's offer.

 Upgrade lets you apply for a prequalification with a soft inquiry, which won't impact your credit scores.
-You can then see your estimated rates, terms and credit limit or loan amount for the Upgrade Card and Upgrade personal loan.
+You can then see your estimated rates, terms and credit limit or loan amount for the Upgrade Visa® Card with Cash Rewards and Upgrade personal loan.
 Upgrade will perform a hard inquiry when the card is issued if you accept the offer.

 Compare Upgrade's offers to prequalification offers from other personal loan lenders.
 To save time, you could use a tool like Experian CreditMatch™ to quickly compare options from multiple lenders.

 You may find a personal loan is best if you can get approved for a loan without an origination fee or with a lower interest rate (through SoFi, for instance).
-Or, if you need a large loan, a personal loan may let you borrow more than your Upgrade Card's credit limit.
+Or, if you need a large loan, a personal loan may let you borrow more than your Upgrade Visa® Card with Cash Rewards's credit limit.

-If you're comparing an Upgrade Card with a credit card, consider that the Upgrade Card charges daily interest on every transaction.
+If you're comparing an Upgrade Visa® Card with Cash Rewards with a credit card, consider that the Upgrade Visa® Card with Cash Rewards charges daily interest on every transaction.
 A credit card would probably be better for making day-to-day purchases if you pay your bill in full each month, as you won't pay any interest.
-Many credit cards also offer rewards on purchases and have cardholder benefits.
+And while the Upgrade Visa® Card with Cash Rewards does offer a 1.5% cash back rate, many credit cards may offer better rewards on purchases, and have cardholder benefits the Upgrade Visa® Card with Cash Rewards lacks.

 A credit card can be the more expensive option if you plan on using it to make large purchases and paying them off over time.
-Unless the credit card has a promotional interest rate, the Upgrade Card is likely to offer a lower interest rate and fewer fees than a credit card.
+Unless the credit card has a promotional interest rate, the Upgrade Visa® Card with Cash Rewards is likely to offer a lower interest rate and fewer fees than a credit card.

 Compare Offers Before Choosing

 There are pros and cons to every financial product, and finding the best one depends on what you're financing and the offers you get from lenders.
-Shopping around and comparing several options before deciding on a loan, credit card or the Upgrade Card could help you save money.
+Shopping around and comparing several options before deciding on a loan, credit card or the Upgrade Visa® Card with Cash Rewards could help you save money.

 The CreditMatch™ personal loan marketplace lets you compare basic loan details from Experian's partners, and filter options based on your desired loan amount, repayment terms and estimated credit score range.